You’ll need a 640 credit score or higher for most gas cards. This means at least fair credit is required for approval.

 Not all cards you might use to pay for gas report to credit bureaus, though.
 Prepaid cards and debit cards do not report, for instance.
 But if you have a credit card, you should see it listed on your credit report.
 You can check your latest credit report for free on WalletHub to see for yourself.
 And if you pay your bill on time every month, your credit score will gradually improve.

-The best unsecured gas cards for bad credit might not offer too many rewards for fuel purchases.
+The best unsecured gas cards for bad credit might not offer too many rewards for fuel purchases, either.
 But with bad credit, you should be focused on paying your bill in full and rebuilding your credit.
-Late fees and finance charges could outweigh any rewards if you don't.
-And if you pay for the gas on time, that positive information will improve your credit score when it's reported to the credit bureaus.
-And keep in mind that applying for a credit card can trigger a hard credit inquiry which may temporarily hurt your credit score.
-The cards above offer pre-qualification, which only triggers a soft pull of your credit history and has no impact on your credit score.
+Late fees and finance charges could outweigh any rewards if you don’t pay your bill on time.
+But if you use your card responsibly, that positive information will improve your credit score when it’s reported to the credit bureaus.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.